Things are changing.

 Probably one of the coolest changes accompanying affordable recording is Gangster Rap.

-And say what you want about it but consider the consequences if this social pivot wasn't occuring.
+Say what you want but consider the consequences if this social pivot wasn't occuring.

-The level of unrest and drug addiction would likely be without precedent.
+The level of unrest and drug addiction would likely be without precedent not just in inner cities either.

 At least rappers seem to rap it out before they immediately go for their gun.
 The possibility exists violence can be avoided through music.